ankit48365/dbt_pizza/README.md

 </div>

 <h3>Description:</h3>
-<p>This is a farely simple project where we run a daily batch to read source data for a pizza store (SQL Server), We use Airbyte to Extract and Load data to Staging layer, Further we use DBT to clean, massage and Transform the data in the middle layer.
-We use DBT again to load Fact and Dimension tables to be used in BI Stage.
-PostgreSQL is the Data Platform used in this project.
-Apache Airflow is used for Data Orchestration.
-(Future enhancement is integration of Apache Superset for Data Visualization) </p>
+<p>This project, though straightforward in its execution, involves a sophisticated daily batch process that reads source data from a pizza store’s SQL Server.
+We employ Airbyte, a powerful Extract and Load tool, to transfer this data to our Staging layer.

+The data then undergoes a series of transformations in the middle layer, where we use DBT to cleanse and refine it.
+DBT’s versatility is further demonstrated as we use it again to load Fact and Dimension tables, which are crucial for our Business Intelligence Stage.

+PostgreSQL serves as the robust Data Platform for this project, ensuring efficient data management and storage.
+To orchestrate these data processes, we utilize Apache Airflow, a dynamic workflow scheduler that automates and monitors workflows.

+Looking ahead, we plan to enhance our data visualization capabilities by integrating Apache Superset, a modern data exploration and visualization platform.
+This will allow us to present our data in a more interactive and insightful manner, thereby driving more informed business decisions. </p>

 <h3>Data Model:</h3>
 <p>Partially completed as of Dec 26th 2024</p>